-Digital Realty has cut the ribbon for its fifth data centre in Australia.
+Digital Realty has cut the ribbon for its fifth data center in Australia.

 The new environmentally-friendly facility is located in Sydney's Erskine Park and holds the appropriate title ‘Digital Erskine Park II', adding 7,000 square metres of floor space and 17.4 MW of critical IT power capacity to both Australian and international customers.

-When complete, Digital Realty’s Australian data centre footprint will extend to six facilities and represent a total investment of just over AU$1 billion.
+When complete, Digital Realty's Australian data center footprint will extend to six facilities and represent a total investment of just over AU$1 billion.